Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/product_hero.jpg" class="bigger-image" alt="Steam Redesign Product Marketing" />

 ### Reflection
+Due to the accessibility limitations of neumorphic design (ie. not being suitable for low vision and elderly people), allowing for users to be able to switch between normal and neumorphic design mode, similar to dark and light mode, would be an important solution to impliment.

-Next steps would include recruiting users for usability tests, utilizing the existing Steam product.
-This would allow me to validate the initial insights I generated from the heuristic analysis.
-I would first need to build a quick working prototype in order to test with users.
-Then I would take the learnings I generated and iterate on the high-fidelity designs.
+Additional next steps for this project would include recruiting users for usability tests, utilizing the existing Steam product in order to validate the initial insights generated from the heuristic analysis.
+I would also build a quick working prototype in order to test the redesign with users.
+Then I would take the learnings I generated to iterate on the high-fidelity designs.

 <br>